Here are the steps you should take if your health insurance company denies your claim.

 It also means you can ask them to reconsider (by conducting an internal review of) a decision you find questionable.
 And if you don't agree with their response to your "appeal"?
 You can have an independent third-party investigate your insurance company's review.

-There is a bit of a catch to all of this, unfortunately—as in, these rules only apply to health insurance policies created after March 23, 2010, or plans that were created earlier and have since been changed in various ways.
+There is a bit of a catch to all of this, unfortunately.
+These rules only apply to health insurance policies created after March 23, 2010.
+The rules also apply to plans created earlier but have since been changed in various ways.

 Some insurers are better than others and you are free to shop around for an insurance company that will treat you fairly.
 QuoteWizard can help connect you with top insurers so that you can compare health insurance plans with the coverage you need.